phentrox/pg-trunc/README.md

 # PG-Trunc
 ![Lines-of-Code](https://img.shields.io/badge/lines--of--code-345-brightgreen)

 PostgreSQL Truncation Tool based on Schemas

 ## Why?
-- DB Tests can fail and leave data
+- Database tests can fail and leave data
 - The purpose of this tool is to remove leftover data

 ## Configuration